ForDefault/PortSync/README.md

 >Only Linux users who also use UFW as their firewall

-### Automated to:
+## Automated to:

 >Fix PIA bug:

 - PIA failing to get the needed user "IP" upon launch.
 This error was resulting in a `false positive` - appearing like the VPN connection exists when it does not.

 >qBittorrent port

 - qBittorrent port will match PIA's Forwarded Port

 >Change UFW

--ADD PIA Forwarded port to the UFW
+- ADD PIA Forwarded port to the UFW

--REMOVE any old Forwarded port from PIA that exists on the UFW
+- REMOVE any old Forwarded port from PIA that exists on the UFW

 >Create System Service

--So anytime PIA VPN is launched (`/opt/piavpn/bin/pia-client`) it ensures the above actions occur.
+- So anytime PIA VPN is launched (`/opt/piavpn/bin/pia-client`) it ensures the above actions occur.

 ### PortSync_Config
 >/home/$USER/PortSync_Config